HangZheng98/HangZheng98.github.io/_pages/about.md

 # 🔥 News
 - *2024.11*: &nbsp;🎉 Our paper [Coarray tensor direction-of-arrival estimation](https://ieeexplore.ieee.org/document/10078271) is recognized as an <font color=red>ESI Highly Cited Paper</font>.
-- *2024.08*: &nbsp;🎉 Our paper [Deep tensor 2-D DOA estimation for URA](https://ieeexplore.ieee.org/document/10644148) is accepted to *IEEE Transactions on Signal Processing*
 - *2023.11*: &nbsp;🎉 Our paper received the <font color=red>Excellent Scientific Papers</font> from *China Association for Science and Technology*
-- *2023.08*: &nbsp;🎉 Our paper [Sub-Nyquist tensor beamformer: A coprimality constrained design](https://ieeexplore.ieee.org/abstract/document/10232921) is accepted to *IEEE Transactions on Signal Processing*
 - *2023.06*: &nbsp;🎉 Our paper [Tensorized neural layer decomposition for 2-D DOA estimation](https://ieeexplore.ieee.org/abstract/document/10095288) is recognized as the <font color=red>Top 3% paper of all accepted papers</font> at *IEEE ICASSP 2023*
-- *2023.03*: &nbsp;🎉 Our papers [Coarray tensor direction-of-arrival estimation](https://ieeexplore.ieee.org/document/10078271) and [Coarray tensor completion for DOA estimation](https://ieeexplore.ieee.org/document/10087326) are respectively accepted to *IEEE Transactions on Signal Processing* and *IEEE Transactions on Aerospace and Electronic Systems*

 # 📝 Publications